tmishra4/Air-Quality/OzoneLevelAnalysis.md

 Residual vs leverage plot.

 Therefore, we can now say, that we have reached to a optimal model to better explain our data, after multiple iterations.
-We can utilizemodel ,
+We can utilize model ,

 Log(ozone) = 0.72 - 0.05 \* Temp + 0.22 \* Wind + 0.002 \* Solar.R +